The daily standup is broken. No wonder. It was invented almost 30 years ago, and we’re still running it the exact same way.

 - New contract.
 Everyone who attends should know what they need to put in and what they can expect to get in return.
 And the value should be on par with the investment.

 - Updated guidelines.
-Should this meeting really be 15 minutes?
+Should this meeting really be time-boxed to 15 minutes?
 Should we really go around to everyone even if they have nothing important to say?
 I’m not so sure.

 - New technology.
-Like everything else we do, the stand-up should be data-driven and automated.
+Like everything else we do, the standup should be data-driven and automated.
 Why can’t all of the status updates be on the screen on a dashboard when we walk into the meeting?
-All of the data is there in Git and Jira so I think it can be.
+All of the data is there in Git and Jira, so with LinearB it can be.

 Guiding the daily with questions still makes a lot of sense to me.
 But before we get into that...